 What to Pack for a WWOOFing Trip

 Pack neutral clothing that suits the climate of where you’re volunteering.
 Cotton becomes stinky when you repeatedly sweat through it and it doesn’t wick moisture.
 Wool and certain synthetics require less washing and hide your body odor better than cotton.
-Bring utilitarian shoes, sunglasses, raingear, a hat, sunscreen, lots of underwear and socks.
+Bring utilitarian shoes, sunglasses, raingear, a hat, buff, sunscreen, lots of underwear, and socks.

 If the sleeping arrangement is unclear, bring a lightweight sleeping bag and packable pillow just in case.
 Take a backpack instead of rolling luggage if possible.
 Attempting to roll a heavy suitcase through a field is no fun.